-- The position of the loading inlet on top allows an easy operating as the user doesn’t have to bend as much when putting clothes in and taking them out.
+- The position of the loading inlet on top allows an easy operation for the user who need not bend to load the laundry.

-- Some Top-Loading washing machines even allow adding clothes after the initiation of the wash cycle.
+- Some Top-Loading washing machines even allow adding additional laundry clothes after the initiation of the wash cycle.

-- Top loading washing machines are usually less prone to water leaking.
+- Top loading washing machines are usually less prone to water leakage.

-- Top-loading washers are more tolerant of maintenance neglect, and may not need a regular “freshening” cycle to clean door seals and bellows.
+- Top-loading washers require low maintenance, and may not need a regular “freshening” cycle to clean door seals and bellows.

-- Top-loading washers are usually less expensive than it’s alternatives.
+- Top-loading washers are usually less expensive than their alternatives.

 Disadvantages of Top-Loading Washing Machines

-- In comparison to other types, top-loading washing machines are not considered as efficient in cleaning.
+- In comparison to other types, top-loading washing machines are not considered efficient in cleaning.

 - Due to the higher involvement of mechanical transmission, top-loading machines are generally noisier than other types.

-- More water can remain in the wet load after the spin cycle, which can lengthen drying time.
+- More water can remain in the wet load after the spin cycle, which may increase the drying time.

 Front-Loading Washing Machines

-The Fron-loading washing machines are considered more fancy and efficient than top-loading washing machines.
-The general layout of a front-loading washing machine usually contains a horizontal axis washing drum, and loading is done through a door present on the front side of the machine.
-A transparent window is frequently, but not always, present in the entrance.
-The cylinder’s back-and-forth rotation, as well as gravity, provides agitation.
-The clothes are raised up and then lowered by paddles on the inside wall of the drum.
+Front-loading washing machines are considered more fancy and efficient than top-loading washing machines.
+The general layout of a front-loading washing machine usually has a horizontal axis washing drum, and loading is done through a door present on the front side of the machine.
+A transparent window is frequently, but not always, present at the entrance.
+The cylinder’s back-and-forth rotation as well as gravity provides agitation.
+The laundry is raised up, and then it is lowered by the paddles on the inside wall of the drum.
 This motion flexes the fabric’s weave, forcing water and detergent solution through a load of clothing.
 Because the wash action does not require the clothing to be freely suspended in water, only enough water is needed to moisten the fabric.
 Front-loaders normally use less soap because less water is needed, and the tumbling action’s repetitive falling and folding action can easily produce large quantities of foam or suds.
-The surface tension of water and the capillary wicking action this produces in the fabric weave help front-loaders regulate water use.
-A front-loader washer fills to the same low water level every time, but a large pile of dry clothing standing in water absorbs moisture and causes the water level to decrease.
+A Front-loader washing machine makes use of water’s surface tension and capillary action to regulate the water use inside the drum.
+A front-loader washer fills to the same low water level every time, but a large pile of dry laundry, standing in the water, absorbs moisture and causes the water level to decrease.
 The washer then refills to keep the water level at the same level as before.
-Because it takes time for this water absorption to occur with a motionless pile of fabric, nearly all front-loaders begin the washing process by slowly plunging the clothing under the stream of water, to rapidly saturate the clothes with water.
+As it takes time for this water absorption to occur with a motionless pile of fabric, nearly all front-loaders begin the washing process by slowly plunging the laundry under the stream of water to rapidly saturate the clothes with water.